 Swiss Junior Doctors and Undergraduate Perspective on Sport and Exercise Medicine Blog Series

-“I am very sorry to announce you, that you suffer from a bowl cancer (…).
-The good news is that we are able to treat this kind of cancer with pretty good results.
-Treatment consists in surgery as well as chemotherapy and regular physical activity (…).
-The best training program includes 5 times 30 minutes of moderate intensity activity and twice a week a strength training session.
-I can direct you to a specialist in adapted physical activity who will help you support you to meet these targets.”
+“I am very sorry to tell you that you suffer have bowel cancer (…).
+But we are able to treat this kind of cancer with pretty good results.
+Treatment consists of surgery as well as chemotherapy and regular physical activity (…).
+The best training program includes 5 times 30 minutes of moderate intensity activity and twice weekly strength training.
+I can direct you to a specialist in adapted physical activity who will support you to meet these targets.”

-This could currently seem like science fiction to a lot of health practitioners.
+This might seem like science fiction to a lot of health practitioners.
 However, it is now widely accepted that physical activity has positive effects on preventing a lot of cancers.
 Growing evidence shows that exercise can also be helpful during and after cancer treatment (2).

-We are pleased to launch a series of 3 blogs about exercise oncology.
-In this first one, we aim to review some current evidence regarding prevention and treatment of oncological diseases.
+This is the first of 3 blogs about exercise oncology.
+In this first one, we review current evidence on prevention and treatment of oncological diseases.

 Exercise… to prevent cancer

-Sedentary behaviour has shown to increase cancer risk (1,2).
+Sedentary behaviour increases cancer risk (1,2).
 According to a British study, about 1% of all cancer in the UK are attributable to low physical activity level.
 This corresponds to 34 000 cases per year (3).
 The three most studied cancer types related to physical activity are breast, colon and endometrial cancers.

-A meta-analysis of 31 studies show that most active women have a 12% reduced risk to develop breast cancer in comparison with least active women (4).
+In a meta-analysis of 31 studies, most active women had a 12% lower risk of developing breast cancer that the least active women (4).
 Concerning colon cancer, meta-analyses suggest a 25% lower risk for the most active groups (5,6).
 Lastly, active women have apparently a 30% decreased risk to suffer from endometrial cancer (7).